raghavbhatnagar96/Vocket/README.md

 Usage:

-1. Install dependencies, use command:
+1. To install dependencies, use command:
 $ make dependencies

 2. To compile vocket, use: